 - Issues with language including difficulty with comprehension, articulation, pronunciation, stuttering and swallowing

 How do we help our patients?

 The program offers a number of services to children and their families including occupational therapy; physiotherapy and speech therapy.
 Our healthcare professionals use games and a child’s natural curiosity to help them improve their skills and development.
 Evaluation and intervention tools help the child reach his or her full potential.

 We work closely with the parents, educators, medical team and community agencies involved in the children’s life.
 If you have any concerns about the development of your child, our healthcare professionals are here to help.

 - The speech therapist helps children communicate better by helping them improve vocabulary, comprehension and pronunciation.
-The therapist also helps with written communication, stuttering and voice disorders, as well as other methods of communication.
+The therapist also helps with reading and writing, stuttering and voice disorders, language delays and swallowing.
+The therapist also helps children who can’t speak to find other methods of communication.

 How to access our services?

 - You can contact the Children Rehabilitation Program directly for an appointment.
 You don’t need a referral from your family physician although we do accept them.